What Your Cervical Mucus Says About Your Cycle

 Here’s what your cervical mucus looks like throughout your cycle and what it tells you about your body.

-During this part of your cycle you won’t have much discharge because your levels of estrogen and progesterone are lower.
-And even if you did have discharge during this phase, you wouldn’t see it anyway because you will be bleeding as part of your monthly cycle.
+During your period, you won’t have much discharge because your levels of estrogen and progesterone are at their lowest.
+Low oestrogen means less discharge.
+If you had any, you won't be able to see it now anyway because of the blood loss.

-Your cervical mucus is now mostly thin and watery.
-You might not even notice it, though you might feel a little dry down there.
-Soon after your period, your cervical mucus becomes thicker and stickier.
+Shortly after your period, you may notice little to no cervical mucus.
+Your vulva may also feel dry.
+As your oestrogen increases, your cervical mucus becomes thicker, stickier and creamy or white.
 When it’s dry, you’ll probably notice a grainy layer on your underwear.
 Sometimes it’s also yellow (glamorous, we know).
 Don’t worry, this is all quite normal!

-This is when your estrogen level is at it’s highest.
-So during this time, your discharge will be slippery, clear and elastic.
+This is when your estrogen level is at its highest.
+So during this time, your discharge will be slippery, clear and elastic and your vulva may feel wetter.

 After you wee, pay attention when you wipe.
 You might be able to see long threads of mucus between you and the toilet paper.
 It will look a bit like raw egg whites.